zff-team/zff-rs/README.md

 ¹¹using ```linpmem-3.3-rc1 -i example01.dd -o output.aff4 -c snappy```
 ¹²using ```linpmem-3.3-rc1 -i example01.dd -o output.aff4 -c snappy --threads 8```
 ¹³using ```linpmem-3.3-rc1 -i example01.dd -o output.aff4 -c lz4```

-As you can see, zffacquire is in most cases much faster than the other tools - even if you store the data encrypted.
-Using zffacquire with the default values gives no performance disadvantage.
-The situation is different, of course, with an additional signature operation (but the same would also apply to Guymager with "HashVerifyDest" and/or "HashVerifySrc" enabled).
-\
-zffacquire and linpmem produce very good benchmarks using lz4 (which just goes to show how much switching compression algorithms can do!).
-\
-Two of the acquired images (The Guymager-e01-image at number 1, acquired in the benchmark process above and the zff-z01-image acquired with the default options of zffacquire, see above at number 6), the acquired Ex01-image (number 7) and the acquired Aff-image (by Guymager, see number 2), were used as the basis for the read speed benchmark.
-For the benchmark, xmount and zffmount was used to FUSE mount the appropriate images.
-Next, dd was used to benchmark the read speed.
-\
-Unfortunately, I have not found an official reference tool that could have been used to FUSE mount aff4 images (neither on www.aff4.org nor on docs.aff4.org).
-If someone can tell me one, I will update the benchmarks appropriately.

 ![Read speed](/benchmarks/read_speed_dd.png)
 \